bean-mhm/beva/README.md

 # beva

-beva (lowercase) is a thin wrapper for the Vulkan API.
+beva (lowercase) is a thin wrapper over the Vulkan API.
 It abstracts away very little functionality from the original API.
 My main motive was to get rid of annoying boilerplate like the `sType` and `pNext` fields in creation info structs and implement RAII wrappers for Vulkan objects, while still keeping the